resistaiart/forge-service/README.md

 - Aspect Ratio
 - Content Preferences
 - And much more
-These profiles are stored and used to adapt the settings for each generation request, ensuring personalised output.
+These user profiles are stored and used to adapt the Forge for each future request, ensuring personalised outputs.

 ## 🔎 Diagnostics
 **The Forge provides detailed diagnostics explaining optimisation choices, such as:**